• Skip to primary navigation

 Arrange them on a baking tray and freeze for 30 minutes, then transfer the slices into a large ziplock bag and place them in the freezer.

-Whenever you're in the mood for a healthy treat, simply take a slice or two out of the freezer, and place it in the toaster for a couple of minutes.
-Then top with a little ricotta frosting and serve.
+Whenever you're in the mood for a healthy treat, simply take a slice or two of this carrot cake banana bread out of the freezer, and place it in the toaster for a couple of minutes.

 Print SaveSaved!